roop/citron/docs/api/CitronLexer.md

     When a match is found as per the lexing rules, the [`TokenData`] obtained from the matching rule is passed on to this action block.

-    This action block can throw errors if required, and they will be thrown up to the caller of this method.

   - onError:

     This is an action block of type `(`[`CitronLexerError`]`) throws -> Void`.

     If there is no matching rule at a particular position in the input, a [`.noMatchingRuleAt(errorPosition:)`][`CitronLexerError`] error is
     passed to this action block.
+The lexer then moves ahead to the next position in the input at which a rule can be applied and tokenization continues from there.

+**Throws:**

-    This action block can throw errors if required, and they will be thrown up to the caller of this method.
+  - The `onFound` and `onError` action blocks can throw errors if required, and they will be thrown up to the caller of this method.

 ---